xphillyx/PostSharp.Samples/Xaml/PostSharp.Samples.Xaml/README.md

 You probably heard `INotifyPropertyChanged` interface and its extensive use in architectural patterns such as MVVM.
 You may even have implemented this interface for several classes.
 It is pain.
 Sure, C# 6.0 relieved us of mentioning properties via literal string by instroducing `nameof` and similar features.
 But still, it remains a pain.
-There are few libraries that does a lot for you, but they don't completely relieve you from boilerplate code.
+There are few libraries that do a lot for you, but they don't completely relieve you from boilerplate code.

 That's why we built the `[NotifyPropertyChanged]` aspect.
 It implements data binding automatically, without pollution from boilerplate code.
  Your business logic remains clean.